 - Requires Sealant — Granite is naturally porous, so you’ll need to ensure it’s professionally sealed.

 - Not Crack-Proof — The edges are prone to cracking.

 - Temperature — Granite can be quite cold to the touch, which can turn some owners off, especially when they put their hot coffee on the counter and it cools down quickly.

 - Difficult Removal — Granite is difficult to uninstall without damaging the cabinets underneath.

-Whether you want quartz or granite kitchen countertops, we have them both at Standard Kitchens!
+Whether you want quartz or granite kitchen countertops, we have them both at Elevations Design Studio by Zeeland Standard!
 With a variety of materials, styles, colors, and brands, you’re sure to find the perfect one for your new space.
 And if you need help deciding, our kitchen experts are always happy to help.